Skip to content

 Does chlorine exposure make oxidative stress worse for swimmers?+

 Yes.
 Pool chlorine creates reactive chlorine species that add oxidative burden beyond what aerobic effort alone generates.
 Studies on competitive pool swimmers show elevated lipid peroxidation markers (MDA) compared to non-swimming controls.
-Tart cherry anthocyanins act as direct free radical scavengers and also inhibit COX inflammatory pathways, addressing both the metabolic and chemical oxidative sources.
+Taurine acts as a direct free radical scavenger and protects cell membranes from lipid peroxidation, addressing both the metabolic and chemical oxidative sources.

 Why do I feel fine after swimming but sore the next morning?+